jordanhoare/clustering-customer-segments/README.md

 </br>

-A python app that utilises a clustering algorithm to identify six market segments from event survey data.
-The analysis utilises Sklearn’s KMeans algorithm, and is spun up with FastAPI so a web-driven form can integrate new data down the pipeline to a PowerBI dashboard [Python, JavaScript, FastAPI, SQL, PowerBI].
+A python app that utilises KMeans clustering to identify six market segments from event survey data.
+The analysis utilises Sklearn’s KMeans algorithm, and is spun up with FastAPI so a web-driven form can integrate new data down the pipeline to a PowerBI dashboard that provides prescriptive notes [Python, JavaScript, FastAPI, SQL, PowerBI].

 </br>